 Editor’s Note: The section provides solutions to the Key Issues identified for employing Edge and Fog technologies. in oneM2M.

-Solution A
+Solution A: Common Service description and service-awareness

 Editor’s Note: Each Solution section references one or more Key Issues that it addresses and provides a brief solution description.